Unitary Patent & Unified Patent Court

 We will be happy to discuss which options are worth considering for your business.

-We will continue monitoring legal developments and we will update our website when there are significant UPC and UP updates.
-You can also expect frequent updates to the UPC website in the “sprint finish” towards 1 June 2023.
+We will continue monitoring legal developments and we will update our website when there are significant UPC and UP updates as the new system begins its operation.

 Unitary Patent (UP)

-The unitary patent is the first piece of the EU patent package.
-It was established by two Regulations which entered into force on 20 January 2013 and which will be applicable from the date of the entry into force of the Agreement on a Unified Patent Court.
-This is now expected to be on 1 June 2023.
-Applicants will have the option to obtain a UP via a conventional European patent application filed at the European Patent Office (EPO).
-At the grant stage, applicants will have the option to gain a single ‘European patent with unitary effect’ covering certain EU states which are participating in the UP system, in addition to the present bundle of national patents which is obtained when validating a conventional European patent.
+The unitary patent came into effect on 1 June 2023, at the same time as the entry into force of the Agreement on a Unified Patent Court.
+Applicants can now obtain a UP via a conventional European patent application filed at the European Patent Office (EPO).
+This is done at the grant stage, where applicants now have the option of requesting that their patent becomes a ‘European patent with unitary effect’ covering certain EU states which are participating in the UP system, in addition to the bundle of national patents which is obtained when validating a conventional European patent.

 Find out more.